BradyRyun/StockChecker/README.md

-# StockChecker
+# Robinhood Stock Checker

 This is a simple stock checking application that will output to the command line information regarding your Robinhood account.
 To get started, you will need python install on your machine. <br />

 Run the following commands: <br />